-According to Business Insider, there are six social media jobs that are going to explode in 2014: SEO Specialist, Social Media Strategist, Online Community Manager, Social Media Marketing Manager, Social Media Marketing Coordinator, and Blogger or Social Media Copywriter.
+According to Business Insider, there are six social media jobs that exploded in 2014: SEO Specialist, Social Media Strategist, Online Community Manager, Social Media Marketing Manager, Social Media Marketing Coordinator, and Blogger or Social Media Copywriter.

 On the dangers of consuming news online only: "That’s because there’s pretty good evidence that we generally don’t truly want good information — but rather information that confirms our prejudices.
 We may believe intellectually in the clash of opinions, but in practice we like to embed ourselves in the reassuring womb of an echo chamber."
 Source

 Do you have any advice for other social media editors out there who might want to make a similar transition some day?